boalang/study-template/docs/research/add-analysis.md

     1. Add an `input` key, that is an array of CSV filenames that the analysis depends on.

 Once this is done, you should be able to run `make foo` (the target is the name of the script, without the file extension) to run the analysis task, or run `make analysis` to run all analysis tasks.

+Analyses can be disabled by setting the `disabled` key to true.
+This will prevent the analysis from being run by `make analysis`, but will still allow `make foo`.